Hitting time for Bessel processes - walk on moving spheres algorithm (WoMS)

-We will use here a modified version of the {\sl random walk on spheres} method which was first introduced by Muller \cite{muller_56} in 1956.
-This procedure allows to solve a Dirichlet boundary value problem.
+We will use here a modified version of the \textit{random walk on spheres} method which was first introduced by Muller \cite{muller56} in 1956.
+This procedure allows us to solve a Dirichlet boundary value problem.
 The idea is to simulate iteratively, for the Brownian motion, the exit position from the largest sphere included in the domain and centered in the starting point.
 This exit position becomes the new starting point and the procedure goes on until the exit point is close enough to the boundary.
 Let us notice that the simulation of the exit time from a sphere is numerically costly.

-The method of images was introduced in 1969 by H.E.
-Daniels \cite{daniels_1969} as a tool to construct nonlinear boundaries for which explicit calculations for the exit distribution for the Brownian motion are possible.
-The method was developed also in H. R. Lerche \cite{lerche_1986}.
+The method of images was introduced in 1969 by Daniels \cite {daniels1969} as a tool to construct nonlinear boundaries for which explicit calculations for the exit distribution for the Brownian motion are possible.
+The method was developed also in Lerche~\cite {lerche1986}.
 We adapt this method for the Bessel process by using the explicit form of its density.
 For some particular curved boundaries we can explicitly evaluate the density of the Bessel hitting time.

 The paper is organized as follows.
 First we present some new results on hitting times for Bessel processes.
-Secondly we construct the new algorithm for approaching the hitting time, the so called Walk on Moving Spheres algorithm.
-Finally we present some numerical results and as a particular application the evaluation of the hitting time of a given level for the Cox-Ingersoll-Ross process.
+Second, we construct the new algorithm for approaching the hitting time, the so called \textit{walk on moving spheres algorithm}.
+Finally we present some numerical results and as a particular application the evaluation of the hitting time of a given level for the Cox--Ingersoll--Ross process.